Zen Mountain logo without text

 Sober living homes provide a safe and structured environment for individuals in recovery from addiction.
 Through therapy and recovery activities, residents can develop the skills, support, and sense of community they need to maintain sobriety and achieve long-term recovery goals.
 Engaging in positive leisure activities, taking on chores and responsibilities, and following a structured routine all contribute to building accountability, community, and practical skills that are essential in maintaining sobriety.

 If you or someone you know is struggling with addiction, we encourage you to consider sober living as a supportive option for recovery.
-At Zen Mountain House, we are dedicated to providing a safe and supportive community for individuals in recovery from addiction.
+At Zen Mountain Sober Living House, we are dedicated to providing a safe and supportive community for individuals in recovery from addiction.
 Our goal is to help residents build the skills and support they need to achieve long-term recovery goals and lead fulfilling lives in sobriety.
 Remember, recovery is possible, and with the right support, you can achieve a life free from addiction.